Zhi0467/Zhi0467.github.io/_pages/about.md

 ---
 I am a PhD student at UC San Diego advised by [Tianhao Wang](https://tiiao.github.io).

-My interests are agentic training (RL, Lean prover, search/play, system) and deep learning theory (representation and dynamics).
-I would love to bridge theory and practice, but I also like to work on both individually.
+My interests are agentic training (RL, Lean prover, search/play, ML system) and deep learning theory (representation and dynamics).

-If possible, I would love to learn more about robotics as well.
+If possible, I would love to learn more about robotics and world models as well.

 Publications
 ------